Why Your Claude Code Configuration Matters More Than Your Model Choice

 This is the productivity paradox.
 And it's where most enterprise Claude Code deployments go sideways.

 The problem isn't Claude Code.
 It's that you're trying to govern individual productivity without the infrastructure to turn it into organizational delivery.
-Without proper configuration, you face a cruel choice: either enable chaos (developers bypass every guard rail), or create friction (policies are so strict that Claude Code becomes an obstacle).
+Without proper configuration, you're stuck with a cruel choice: either enable chaos — developers bypass every guardrail — or create friction — policies so strict that Claude Code becomes an obstacle.

 The Five-Tier Hierarchy: How Claude Code Decides What to Do